thomas-sittler/jekyll-now/_posts/2018-03-13-utilitarianism.md

 An axiology is a ranking of states of affairs in terms of better and worse overall.
 A cardinal axiology assigns numerical values to states of affairs.
 The axiology used by a consequentialist theory must be cardinal in order to be able to apply expected utility theory in cases of uncertainty.

 A decision rule, for our purposes, is a procedure that classifies evaluands (such as possible acts in a certain situation) into right, wrong, or neither.
 The decision rule is what gives rise to a theory's normative pronouncements: its "ought" and "ought not"-statements (much more on this below).
-A maximising decision rule says that the object which makes states of affairs best (according to some axiology) is right, and all others are wrong.
+A _maximising decision rule_ says that the object which makes states of affairs best (according to some axiology) is right, and all others are wrong.
 An example of a non-maximising decision rule is _satisficing_: everything that makes states of affairs better than some threshold is right (or at least not wrong).

-Combining consequentialism with a _maximising decision rule_ gives theory C. Theory C roughly says: "There is one ultimate moral aim: that outcomes be as good as possible" (Parfit p.24).
+Combining consequentialism with a maximising decision rule gives theory C[^def].
+Theory C roughly says: "There is one ultimate moral aim: that outcomes be as good as possible" (Parfit p.24).
 It applies to any _evaluand_ X, that is, anythinh that might make outcomes better or worse.
 More precisely, for any evaluand X, it says: "The right X is the X such that if it were to obtain, outcomes would be as good as possible.
 All others are wrong".

 # What is hedonistic total utilitarianism?
 Hedonistic total utilitarianism is Theory C combined with a hedonistic, totalist axiology.